 2. Make the Website URL Memorable and Easy to Spell

-A bad example would be a website URL such as rtfftxquisstlo3erf.com.
-Such a horrible URL is impossible to pronounce, remember, or spell.
+It also helps to own domains which are similar to your primary site.
 Continuing with our Coca-Cola example, the Coca-Cola company is smart enough to know that consumers may look for www.coca-cola.com or www.cocacola.com (without the dash).

-Additionally, consumers may enter the URL without using the www prefix, so in this example, www.coca-cola.com, coca-cola.com, www.cocacola.com, and cocacola.com, which are different web URL addresses, all need to go to the same main home page for the company.
+Additionally, consumers may enter the URL without using the www prefix, so in this example, www.coca-cola.com, coca-cola.com, www.cocacola.com, and cocacola.com, which are different web URL addresses, all need to redirect to the same main home page for the company.

 3. Do Not Send Web Traffic to Others by Accident

 Consumers frequently make spelling errors and typos when entering URLs.
 Unless a company captures as many of these mistakes as possible, they can inadvertently send tons of web traffic to the wrong website.
-An example of this is gamil.com, which is so similar to gmail.com.

 The Gamil company did nothing wrong.
 They have been in business for more than 28 years.
-On June 29, 1998, the company registered the website of www.gamil.com.
+On June 29, 1998, the company registered the domain www.gamil.com.
 This was six years before the public launch of “Gmail” that occurred in 2004.

 A disputed claim is possible with ICANN, which is the website authority, using the domain dispute resolution policies.
 For example, an international company, such as McDonald’s has the right to the URL www.mcdonalds.com.

 In the early days of the commercialization of the Internet, businesses paid millions of U.S. dollars for one-word domain names, such as www.insurance.com.
 There is definitely value in having a domain name that is a good single word.

 For example, if a person lives in Brighton, UK and they use the Google search engine to look for insurance, it is now more likely that a Brighton-based insurance agency comes up at the top rank than insurance.com.

 The Google search algorithm constantly changes, so the need for SEO updates for websites is constant as well.

 Many self-starters like to handle SEO tasks themselves.
-The SEO work is not difficult and there are plenty of free or low cost SEO software tools that assist in the process.
+SEO work is not difficult and there are plenty of free or low-cost SEO tools that assist in the process.
 The troublesome part of SEO work is it takes many mundane efforts to keep websites up-to-date.